Updated: Mar 1

 THE season began the week following spring break; when the finish line was in sight...sunny days filled with friends, pool parties and sleeping late were all on tap, signaling a respite for many of us, until....

 As word of the virus began to spread, our families were forced to 'shut down' for a couple of weeks.
 A couple of weeks?
 I totally GOT THIS!
-Then weeks turned in the months and it continues - we have almost completed week 24 of this craziness.
+Then weeks turned into months and it continues - we have almost completed week 24 of this craziness.
 Over this period of time, I have witnessed unspeakable tragedies, violence, anger, fear and weariness.
 I have personally experienced some of those myself, in addition to tremendous displays of God's power and greatness.

 Easter day has come and gone during THE season.
 I love the week leading up to Easter because it always brings under control, (albeit way too temporarily), my vain imagination and renews my love for Christ.
 Reading of His tireless work at illuminating truth amongst believers and non-believers, His patience with those who just couldn't understand what He was saying although they wanted to and His resolve to finish the mission....HIS season.